vprusso/vprusso.github.io/content/posts/antidist_conjecture.md

 \end{equation}
 $$

-Another way of phrasing this is that if such a valid set of measurement operators exist that give an inner product value of zero for each state in the set, then the set of states are antidistinguishable, and otherwise, they are not.
+Another way of phrasing this is that if such a valid set of measurement operators exists that gives an inner product value of zero for each state in the set, then the set of states are antidistinguishable, and otherwise, they are not.

 #### Example: Trine states